Value is often considered “how much someone will pay.”

 As this idea was championed by management consultants, efforts to measure value on a feature level became more and more analytical.
 Consider how it’s been subsequently described:

-“Maintaining customer satisfaction is the key to retaining customers and improving profitability.
-To satisfy customers, most firms use a multi-attribute approach for isolating the determinants of overall satisfaction.”
 That is, firms first identify various attributes that comprise a product or service, and then try to understand how performance on each attribute impacts satisfaction by collecting data from a single cross-section of consumers and then using regression analysis to determine attribute weights.

 This overly analytical approach is reminiscent of Robin Williams’ response in Dead Poets Society, when his students read that the value of a poem can be identified by plotting perfection and importance on a scale, and then calculating the area of the plot to determine a poem’s greatness.
 As Robin Williams’ character Keating describes, “Excrement…We’re not laying pipe.
 We’re talking about poetry…Now, I want you to rip out that page.”